EndPointCorp/end-point-blog/2020/02/24/symfony-quickstart.html.md

 bin/console cache:clear && bin/console cache:warmup
 ```

 Whether or not to switch on caching for your application at dev mode depends on the frequency of a need to cache cleanup.
-Read more [here].
+Read more [here](https://symfony.com/doc/current/cache.html).

 ## Configuration